Randomized Approach to Nonlinear Inversion Combining Simultaneous Random and Optimized Sources and Detectors: Abstract

 \section{Abstract}

-In partial differential equations-based (PDE-based) inverse problems with many measurements, we have to solve many large-scale discretized PDEs for each evaluation of the misfit or objective function.
-In the nonlinear case, each time the Jacobian is evaluated an additional set of systems must be solved.
+In partial differential equations-based (PDE-based) inverse problems with many measurements, many large-scale discretized PDEs must be solved for each evaluation of the misfit or objective function.
+In the nonlinear case, evaluating the Jacobian requires solving an additional set of systems.
 This leads to a tremendous computational cost, and this is by far the dominant cost for these problems.

-Several authors have proposed to drastically reduce the number of systems to be solved by exploiting stochastic techniques [E. Haber, M. Chung, F. Herrmann,\textit{ SIAM J. Optimiz.}, 22(2012), pp. 739-757] and posing the problem as a stochastic optimization problem [A. Shapiro, D. Dentcheva, and A. Ruszczy\'{n}ski, \textit{Lectures on Stochastic Programming: Modeling and Theory}, SIAM, 2009].
-In this approach, the misfit or objective function is estimated using only a few appropriately chosen random linear combinations of the sources, referred to as simultaneous random sources.
-For computing the Jacobian, we show that a similar approach can be used to reduce the number of additional adjoint solves for the detectors.
+Several authors have proposed randomization and stochastic programming techniques to drastically reduce the number of system solves by estimating the objective function using only a few appropriately chosen random linear combinations of the sources.
+While some have reported good solution quality at a greatly reduced cost, for our problem of interest, diffuse optical tomography, the approach often does not lead to sufficiently accurate solutions.

-While others have reported good solution quality at a greatly reduced computational cost using these randomized approaches, for our problem of interest, diffuse optical tomography, the approach often does not lead to sufficiently accurate solutions.
-Therefore, we replace a few random simultaneous sources and detectors by simultaneous sources and detectors that are optimized to maximize the Frobenius norm of the sampled Jacobian after solving to a modest tolerance.
-This choice is inspired by (1) the regularized model problem solves in the TREGS nonlinear least squares solver [E. de Sturler and M. Kilmer, \textit{SIAM J Sci.
-Comput.}, 33(2011), pp. 3057-3086] used for minimization in our method and (2) the fact that these optimized directions correspond to the most informative data components.

-Our approach leads to solutions of the same quality as obtained using all sources and detectors but at a greatly reduced computational cost, since a greatly reduced number of large-scale linear systems needs to be solved.
+We propose two improvements.
+First, to efficiently exploit Newton-type methods, we modify the stochastic estimates to include random linear combinations of detectors, drastically reducing the number of adjoint solves.
+Second, after solving to a modest tolerance, we compute a few simultaneous sources and detectors that maximize the Frobenius norm of the sampled Jacobian to improve the rate of convergence and obtain more accurate solutions.
+We complement these optimized simultaneous sources and detectors by random simultaneous sources and detectors constrained to a complementary subspace.
+Our approach leads to solutions of the same quality as obtained using all sources and detectors but at a greatly reduced computational cost, as the number of large-scale linear systems to be solved is significantly reduced.

 \begin{AMS} 65F22, 65N21, 65N22, 65M32, 62L20, 90C15 \end{AMS}